What do Pharmacy Admissions Committees look for in an applicant?

 - Review the application process for admission to health profession schools

-The Pre-Health Option of our Bachelor of Science degree in Biology covers all of these prerequisites.
+The Health Professions Option of our Bachelor of Science degree in Biology covers all of these prerequisites.
 However other biology, chemistry, and physics degree programs can easily be customized to meet these requirements.
 At Penn State Behrend, you will have a dedicated Pre-Health Adviser who will guide you through the process!

 Please note, the student needs to check the specific requirements of the individual programs for which they are applying.